felix-lang/felix/doc/refman/compactlinear.rst

 the above formula reduces to a right shift followed by mask.

-We are no finished though.
+We are not finished though.
 Let us assume that :math:`v_i` itself is suitably encoding a positional form using radices

 .. math::